dortania/OpenCore-Install-Guide/ktext.md

 **VirualSMC Plugins**:
 * SMCProcessor.kext
-   * Used for monitoring CPU temperature, has no effect on AMD CPU based systems
+   * Used for monitoring CPU temperature, doesn't work AMD CPU based systems
 * SMCSuperIO.kext
-   * Used for monitoring fan speed, has no effect on AMD CPU based systems
+   * Used for monitoring fan speed, doesn't work AMD CPU based systems
 * SMCLightSensor.kext
    * Used for the ambient light sensor on laptops, desktops can ignore
 * SMCBatteryManager.kext
-   * Used for measuring battery read outs on laptops, desktops can ignore
+   * Used for measuring battery readouts on laptops, desktops can ignore

 **Graphics**:
 * [WhateverGreen](https://github.com/acidanthera/WhateverGreen/releases)
-   * Used for graphics patching, all GPUs benifit from this kext.
+   * Used for graphics patching, all GPUs benefit from this kext.

 **Audio**:
 * [AppleALC](https://github.com/vit9696/AppleALC/releases)